Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Related Work

-\textbf{Cryptographic Primitives for Auditing.} ZKPs have been extensively used for verifiable inference to ensure that the model's output has not been tampered~\cite{zkCNN,zenCompiler,Weng2021MystiqueEC,zkMLaaS,veriTrain,safetyNets}.
-ZKPs for training are still in early stages and have been used for proof of training for different models~\cite{zkDL,shamsabadi2023confidentialprofitt,zkpTraining,zkpTraining2,eisenhofer2022verifiable}.
-However, this is not very efficient as proofs have to be generated for each of the training epoch which limits it to simple ML models~\cite{shamsabadi2023confidentialprofitt,zkpTraining}.
-Extending these approaches to neural networks is an open problem as it incurs a significant overhead~\cite{zkDL,zkpTraining2}.
-Similarly, MPC for proof of training requires to train model for each attestation thereby incuring a high overhead~\cite{duddu2023attesting}.
-Further, cryptographic primitives can verify properties such as fairness~\cite{shamsabadi2023confidentialprofitt,fairaudit1,fairaudit2,fairaudit3,yadav2024fairproof} and privacy~\cite{confidentialdpproof}.
-Srivastava et al.~\cite{srivastava2024optimistic} propose a verifiable training scheme aims to ensure determinism, mitigating hardware discrepancies and improving performance for auditing~\cite{zkpTraining}.
-Finally, MPC has been used to verify entire training and inference pipeline but require multiple interactions~\cite{lycklama2024holding}.
+\textbf{Cryptographic Primitives for Attestation.} ZKPs have been widely used for verifiable inference to ensure model outputs are untampered~\cite{zkCNN,zenCompiler,Weng2021MystiqueEC,zkMLaaS,veriTrain,safetyNets}.
+ZKPs for training, though in early stages, have been used for proof of training~\cite{zkDL,shamsabadi2023confidentialprofitt,zkpTraining,zkpTraining2,eisenhofer2022verifiable}.
+However, generating proofs for each training epoch is inefficient, limiting this approach to simple ML models~\cite{shamsabadi2023confidentialprofitt,zkpTraining}.
+Extending these approaches to neural networks is an open problem due to significant overhead~\cite{zkDL,zkpTraining2}.
+Similarly, MPC for proof of training requires training the model for each attestation, incurring high overhead~\cite{duddu2023attesting}.
+Cryptographic primitives can also verify properties like fairness~\cite{shamsabadi2023confidentialprofitt,fairaudit1,fairaudit2,fairaudit3,yadav2024fairproof} and privacy~\cite{confidentialdpproof}.
+Srivastava et al.~\cite{srivastava2024optimistic} propose a verifiable training scheme to ensure determinism, reduce hardware discrepancies, and improve auditing performance~\cite{zkpTraining}.
+MPC has also been used to verify the entire training and inference pipeline, but requires multiple interactions~\cite{lycklama2024holding}.

-\textbf{Confidential Computing for ML.} TEEs have been extensively explored for both training~\cite{mo2021ppfl} and inference of ML models~\cite{mo2020darknetz} (see survey by Mo et al.~\cite{mo2022sok}).
-Prior works have relied on different optimizations including model partitioning to get ML models to execute within TEEs.
-Further, TEEs can be combined with GPUs for effiicent execution by using additional cryptographic operations to check for the integrity of the data transferred between TEE and GPU~\cite{tramer2018slalom}.
-However, most these worst focus on ensuring confidentiality of the model and inputs during inference or training datasets.
-None of them use TEEs for integrity to furnish attestations.
+\textbf{Confidential Computing for ML.} TEEs have been widely explored for both training~\cite{mo2021ppfl} and inference of ML models~\cite{mo2020darknetz} (see survey by Mo et al.~\cite{mo2022sok}), often using optimizations like model partitioning.
+TEEs can also be combined with GPUs for efficient execution, adding cryptographic checks for data integrity between TEE and GPU~\cite{tramer2018slalom}.
+Prior TEE-based approaches focus on data confidentiality (e.g., private inference)~\cite{mo2022sok}, but ML verifiability requires integrity guarantees.
+We are not aware of any prior ML verifiability approaches using TEEs.